top of page

 Come as you are and we'll figure it out.

-If you're skeptical about starting therapy, you don't have much to lose (the time is going to pass by anyway and chances are the money will be spent on something) but a lot to gain.
+If you're skeptical about starting therapy, you don't have much to lose (the time is going to pass by anyway) and a lot to gain.
 Most of us were not given the skills to handle many of the stressors we experience.
 We just kind of "wing it" and hope for the best.

 So, if you feel like you aren't handling life as well as you'd like...

-If you feel like the relationships in your life are mediocre at best and toxic at worst...
+If your relationships feel mediocre at best and toxic at wort...

-If you feel like you're carrying around a ton of baggage you can't let go of...
+If you're carrying around a lot of baggage you can't seem to let go of...

 These are the things we can navigate together.